-Mayor Swan feels that Provincial downsizing and centralization as well as a lack in rural health services are some of the biggest challenges faced by small communities.
+Mayor Swan feels that Provincial downsizing and centralization, as well as a lack of rural health services, are some of the biggest challenges faced by small communities.
 Young people leave their communities to gain employment resulting in an aging population in many small rural communities that often do not have the health services they require.
-To that end she serves on various committees in an effort to enhance the quality of life for Clinton’s residents.
+To that end, she serves on various committees in an effort to enhance the quality of life for Clinton’s residents.

 Councillor Sandi Burrage